Home » Technical Analysis

 Technical analysis represents a market evaluation method, which examines market activity statistics such as historical prices and volume.
-Technical analysts (technicians) will not aim to determine the intrinsic value of a given trading instrument, unlike fundamental analysts, but will employ price charts and other tools to recognize patterns hinting at future market activity.
+Unlike fundamental analysts, technical analysts (technicians) will not aim to determine the intrinsic value of a given trading instrument.
+Instead, they will employ price charts and other tools to recognize patterns hinting at future market activity.

-With all its exotic tools, technical analysis simply studies market supply and demand in order to determine the trend (market direction) in the future.
-It can be applied on any asset class with historical trading data – Foreign Exchange, Stocks, Commodities, Stock Indices, Cryptocurrencies, Bonds, Futures, etc.
+With all its exotic tools, technical analysis simply studies market supply and demand to determine the trend (market direction) in the future.
+It can be applied to any asset class with historical trading data – Foreign Exchange, Stocks, Commodities, Stock Indices, Cryptocurrencies, Bonds, Futures, etc.

 There are three key assumptions in technical analysis: